|

 346. incantation

-a ritual recitation of words or sounds believed to have a magical effect
+a ritual reciting of words believed to have a magical effect

 347. fierce